ErykMikolajek/machine-learning-uni/README.md

 - lab02 - using SGD classifier for MNIST handwritten digits classification
 - lab03 - regression models: linear regression, k neighbors regressor, polynomial regression
 - lab04 - using SVM to classify instances on breast cancer and iris datasets
+- lab05 - Decision Tree Classifier used on breast cancer dataset classification and Decision Tree Regressor used to predict continous variables
 \
 ... more to come